Changing History to Her Story Exhibition

 The Brooklyn-born activist and political leader later entered the 1975 Democratic presidential race – becoming the first woman and the first black American to do so.
 In Congress, she quickly became known as a strong liberal who opposed weapons development and the war in Vietnam.

-Chisholm, a founder of the National Women’s Political Caucus, supported the Equal Rights Amendment and the legalisation of abortions throughout her congressional career, which lasted from 1969 to 1983.
+Chisholm, a founder of the National Women’s Political Caucus, supported the Equal Rights Amendment and the legalisation of abortions throughout her congressional career.
 She later wrote the autobiographical works Unbought and Unbossed (1970) and The Good Fight (1973).

 “We must reject not only the stereotypes that